stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Writing functions or mappings from anything <br> into a binary hierarchy.

-- reuse standards, e.g., GPS, taxonomies
+- use standards like GPS, taxonomies ...
-- transform, e.g., from dictionaries, lists, ranges
+- transform from dictionaries, lists, ranges ...

 ---